adamzwickey/lambdas/README.md

 # lambdas
 Demo of a few AWS Lambdas

-Check out The FortuneFunction and Fortun UI for an actual webapp using aws lamda for backend and cloudfront/s3 for frontend.
+Check out the Fortune Function and Fortune UI for an actual webapp using aws lamda for backend and cloudfront/s3 for frontend.

 ![alt tag](fortune.png)